 Slow moving water

-For slow or static-moving water I apply a coat of varnish to give it a sheen.
+For slow or static-moving water I, and again, members of the MRE community who apply a coat of varnish to give it a sheen.
 You don’t want much, just enough to catch the light.
 I use this varnish – coincidentally the same I use to seal my baseboards – and it works well.
+Before this dries, use a small syringe to create blasts of air on the surface of the water that create waves in the still-drying surface layer.

-It needs replacing every so often as the sheen wears off but it looks good the rest of the time.
+Extra tip: The sheen of the varnish wears off after a while but it can be easily topped up and looks good the rest of the time.

 Draw the end of the point or wire through the PVA in the direction of flow or waves to varying depth and crisscross them in fast-moving sections.